radek-kricek/meteorological-stations/README.md

 You can directly watch the animation [here](https://radek-kricek.github.io/pages/hexbin_map.html)

+The whole code can be found in the 'meteorological_stations.ipynb' notebook.

 ## The goal

 1. Create a single data frame from a set of meteorological measurements in TXT files.
-2. Create two tables in a database.
+2. Create two tables in a database using SQLAlchemy.
 3. Extract relevant information using SQLAlchemy.
 4. Create an interactive animated hexagonal map of temperature in Germany.